wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 That's it.
 Now the sample application is ready to work with AD FS.
 You will still need to configure an RP trust with this application in AD FS later.

 <a name="bkmk_deploy"></a>
-## Deploy the sample application to Azure Websites
+## Deploy the sample application to Azure Web Apps

-Here, you will publish the application to a web site in Azure Websites while preserving the debug environment.
+Here, you will publish the application to a web app in Azure while preserving the debug environment.
 Note that you're going to publish the application before it has an RP trust with AD FS, so authentication still doesn't work yet.
-However, if you do it now you can have the web site URL that you will also use to configure the RP trust later.
+However, if you do it now you can have the web app URL that you will also use to configure the RP trust later.

 1. Right-click your project and select **Publish**.

 	![](./media/web-sites-dotnet-lob-application-adfs/01-publish-website.png)

-2. Select **Windows Azure Websites**.
+2. Select **Windows Azure Web App**.
 3. If you haven't signed in to Azure, click **Sign In** and use the Microsoft account for your Azure subscription to sign in.
-4. Once signed in, click **New** to create a new web site.
+4. Once signed in, click **New** to create a new web app.
 5. Fill in all required fields.
-You are going to connect to on-premise data later, so you won't create a database for this web site.
+You are going to connect to on-premise data later, so you won't create a database for this web app.

 	![](./media/web-sites-dotnet-lob-application-adfs/02-create-website.png)

 6. Click **Create**.
-Once the web site is created, the Publish Web dialog is opened.
+Once the web app is created, the Publish Web dialog is opened.
 7. In **Destination URL**, change **http** to **https**.
 Copy the entire URL to a text editor.
 You will use it later.
 Then, click **Publish**.

 	![](./media/web-sites-dotnet-lob-application-adfs/03-destination-url.png)

 11. In Visual Studio, open **Web.Release.config** in your project.
-Insert the following XML into the `<configuration>` tag, and replace the key value with your publish web site's URL.
+Insert the following XML into the `<configuration>` tag, and replace the key value with your publish web app's URL.
 	<pre class="prettyprint">
 &lt;appSettings&gt;
    &lt;add key="ida:RPIdentifier" value="<mark>[e.g. https://mylobapp.chinacloudsites.cn/]</mark>" xdt:Transform="SetAttributes" xdt:Locator="Match(key)" /&gt;
 &lt;/appSettings&gt;</pre>

-When you're done, you have two RP identifiers configured in your project, one for your debug environment in Visual Studio, and one for the published web site in Azure.
+When you're done, you have two RP identifiers configured in your project, one for your debug environment in Visual Studio, and one for the published web app in Azure.
 You will set up an RP trust for each of the two environments in AD FS.
 During debugging, the app settings in Web.config is used to make your **Debug** configuration work with AD FS, and when it's published (by default, the **Release** configuration is published), a transformed Web.config is uploaded that incorporates the app setting changes in Web.Release.config.

-If you want to attach the published web site in Azure to the debugger (i.e. you must upload debug symbols of your code in the published web site), you can create a clone of the Debug configuration for Azure debugging, but with its own custom Web.config transform (e.g. Web.AzureDebug.config) that uses the app settings from Web.Release.config.
+If you want to attach the published web app in Azure to the debugger (i.e. you must upload debug symbols of your code in the published web app), you can create a clone of the Debug configuration for Azure debugging, but with its own custom Web.config transform (e.g. Web.AzureDebug.config) that uses the app settings from Web.Release.config.
 This allows you to maintain a static configuration across the different environments.

 <a name="bkmk_rptrusts"></a>
 ## Configure relying party trusts in AD FS Management ##

 Now you need to configure an RP trust in AD FS Mangement before you can use your sample application and actually authenticate with AD FS.
-You will need to set up two separate RP trusts, one for your debug environment and one for your published web site.
+You will need to set up two separate RP trusts, one for your debug environment and one for your published web app.

 > [AZURE.NOTE] Make sure that you repeat the steps below for both of your environments.